andymcraae1/importcsv/README.md

 > [!IMPORTANT]
 >  You will need to redefine your database and tables in order for the application to work.
 Currently, it is connected with a dummy database called `my_database`, with host: `localhost` user: `root` pw: `empty`.
 The table fields must be adapted to your needs under `ajax/upload.php` `ajax/import.php` `ajax/process.php` `connect.php` and `db_pdo_connection.php`.
+>
+> [!WARNING]
+> Please note the following: If you use this application online, your ISP must be able to use at least 1280M ini_set(“memory_limit”, “1280M”); otherwise large files cannot be loaded.